Skip to main content

 Cleerly AI turns a subjective radiologist read into a quantitative, reproducible measurement of plaque burden, type, and distribution.
 Instead of "moderate plaque," you get an exact volume by plaque category.
 That precision lets us track regression on therapy and decide whether to escalate medication or lifestyle changes.

-The incidentaloma rate on whole-body MRI is 30 to 60 percent in healthy adults; nearly all of those findings are benign.
-It matters because each one triggers follow-up imaging, biopsies, or surveillance that has real time, dollar, and psychological costs.
+The incidentaloma rate on whole-body MRI is 30 to 60 percent in healthy adults, and nearly all of those findings are benign.
+Each one still triggers follow-up imaging, biopsies, or surveillance that carries time, dollar, and psychological costs.
 At population scale, the cumulative harm from those workups is the strongest argument for selective imaging.

 Liquid biopsy (Galleri and similar) is often preferable to whole-body imaging when the question is "is there a hidden cancer signal?" without a specific organ in mind.
 It has a lower incidentaloma burden and can detect signals from cancers MRI struggles with (gastric, colorectal, head and neck).
 It is often paired with targeted imaging rather than replaced by it.